Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    print(f"The factorial of {choice} is {factorial(choice)}")
    ```

-1. Select the entire code, right click and view the **Copilot** features.
+1. Select the entire code, right-click, and view the **Copilot** features.

    ![](../../media/copilot-features.png)

 1. **Start Inline Chat (1)** feature allows you to ask questions or provide feedback directly within your code editor while using the GitHub Copilot.

-1. **Explain This (2)** feature gives a detailed explanation of how the code works and it's functionality.
+1. **Explain This (2)** feature gives a detailed explanation of how the code works and its functionality.

    ![](../../media/copilot-features-explain.png)